hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 =^=

-A <a href="/tools/frictional-losses.html" target="_blank">Frictional Loss Calculator</a> is available to determine the pipe friction according to this methodology.
+A <a href="/tools/frictional-losses.html">Frictional Loss Calculator</a> is available to determine the pipe friction according to this methodology.

 ### References